 - school-based and peer support programs

-- development and distribution of resource materials
+- development and implementation of training programs and resource materials

 - sharing of best practices

 The majority of the current health promotion and prevention funded projects target youth ages 10 to 24.
 They contribute to reducing illicit drug use and prescription drug abuse in Canada.
 Other prevention projects focus on new and safer ways to improve prescribing practices.
 This is specifically for opioids and other drugs that pose a high risk for abuse or addiction.
 These projects contribute to improving prescriber education by developing and enhancing guidelines, training and tools.